Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Experiments and Analysis

+In this section, we discuss the main difficulties that face our problem \eqref{eq:convex_model} in accurately choosing the values of $\tau$ and $\lambda$ for both Strategy one and Strategy two.
+Currently, $\tau$ and $\lambda$ are set manually (to achieve the best target detection performance) for both the strategies.
+However, this manual selection depends on the HSI used, on the spatial and spectral dimensions of the given HSI, on the targets present, and even on how accurate the target dictionary $\mathbf{A}_t$ is.
+All these challenges strongly encourage us to alleviate the manual selection problem of $\tau$ and $\lambda$ by an automatic method in the future.

+We found that a useful way to set $\tau$ and $\lambda$ would be to decide on the ratio of $\tau$ and $\lambda$, respectively, for both the strategies and then set the relative values of the weights between the first two terms and the third term in \eqref{eq:convex_model}.

+For Strategy two, we found that the ratio of $\tau$ to $\lambda$ must be equal to $\frac{5}{2}$ in both synthetic and real experiments.
 For Strategy one, we found that the ratios of $\tau$ to $\lambda$ should be high to make sure that all of the targets are removed to the target image.
 We set this ratio to approximately $6$ for the synthetic experiments and $10$ for the real experiments.
-The ratio for the latter case must be higher because for the real experiments, we do not really have a comprehensive enough target dictionary to represent the target well and thus we need extra incentive for the target fractions to go to the target image.
-Now for Strategy two, we found that the ratio of $\tau$ to $\lambda$ must be equal to $\frac{5}{2}$ in both synthetic and real experiments.
+The ratio for the latter case must be higher because for the real experiments, we do not really have comprehensive enough target dictionaries to represent the target well, and thus, we need extra incentive for the target fractions to go to the target image.

-In fact, the different requirements imposed by the two strategies that lead to our particular choice of the $\tau$ to $\lambda$ ratio also dictate how we should set the relative values of the weights between the first two terms and the third term in \eqref{eq:convex_model}.
-A lower penalty associated with the third term (that is, by raising the absolute levels of $\tau$ and $\lambda$) would tolerate more deviation and thus encourage more noise or image clutters (by image clutters we mean the small heterogeneous objects and specular highlights) to be absorbed by this term.
-This is particularly important for Strategy two when there are a lot of image clutters that do not exactly conform to a low rank background model: Since these clutters do not satisfy the low rank property, they have a propensity to show up in the second term if we do not sufficiently lower the penalty for the third term, and thus, contribute to a lot of false alarms for Strategy two.
-On the other hand, such a low-penalty setting for the third term may not be a good idea for Strategy one as the third term absorbs too much of the image clutters that actually form the background, causing the background dictionary so constructed to lose representative power.
+The different requirements imposed by the two strategies that can lead to our particular choice setting of the $\tau$ to $\lambda$ ratio also dictate how we should set the relative values of the weights between the first two terms and the third term in \eqref{eq:convex_model} as follows. \begin{enumerate} \item A lower penalty associated with the third term (that is, by raising the absolute levels of $\tau$ and $\lambda$) would tolerate more deviation and thus encourage more noise or image clutters (by image clutters, we mean the small heterogeneous objects and specular highlights) to be absorbed by this term.
+This is particularly important for Strategy two when there are a lot of image clutters that do not exactly conform to a low-rank background model: since these clutters do not satisfy the low-rank property, they have a propensity to show up in the second term if we do not sufficiently lower the penalty for the third term and, thus, contribute to a lot of false alarms for Strategy two.